psychemedia/storytelling-notes/fairy_midwife.md

 Professor John Rhys, *Celtic folklore: Welsh and Manx*, 1901, Vol. I, [pp226-8](https://archive.org/details/cu31924092530645/page/n277/mode/2up?q=midwife).

 At Nefyn, in Lleyn, `[In medieval Welsh poetry this name was still a dissyllable; but now it is pronounced Llyn, in conformity with the habit of the Gwyndodeg, which makes into porfeyd what is written porfeyd, 'pastures,' and pronounced porfëid in North Cardiganshire.
-So in the Lleyn name Sam FyVieym the second vocable represents Maelteyrn, in the Record of Carnarvon (p.
+So in the Lleyn name Sam Fyllteyrn the second vocable represents Maelteyrn, in the Record of Carnarvon (p.
 38) Mayltern: it is now sounded Mylltyrn with the second y short and accented.
 Lleyn is a plural of the people (genitive Llaen in Porth Dinllaen), used as a singular of their country, like Cymru = Cymry, and Prydyn.
 The singular is llain, 'a spear,' in the Book of Aneurin: see Skene, ii.
 64, 88, 92.]` I had some stories about the *Tylwyth Teg* from Lowri Hughes, the widow of John Hughes, who lives in a cottage at Pen Isa'r Dref, and is over seventy-four years of age.

 ...
 My informant had also heard the midwife story, and she was aware that the fairies changed people's children; in fact, she mentioned to me a farm house not far off where there was a daughter of this origin then, not to mention that she knew all about Elis Bach. ...